 Once inside the store, head to a cashier station, set right in front of the door to the Sunny Jim’s Cave’s tunnel.
 Large black and while photos adorn a wall above the entrance, enhancing your short seaside excursion with a few rare throwbacks to the tunnel’s early days.

 The underground passage is an adventure on its own.
-The narrow corridor that barely allows two people to pass by each other descends via 145 steps into the cave.
+The narrow corridor that barely allows two people, heading in the opposite direction, to pass by descends via 145 steps into the cave.
 Dim lights illuminate the tunnel.
 It’s too dingy to bestow on you a sense of mystery, yet bright enough to safely make it through the tunnel.

 They say the stairs can be wet and slippery.
 We were lucky to have a pretty dry route.
 Roshan was carrying Dylan who felt uneasy in the dark underground passage.
 Normally, you would want to avoid venturing into the dim and often slippery tunnel with a baby.